STAGEBRIDGE LOCATION AND PARKING

 o If you park in front of or behind someone, please pull up closely to maximize use of this space - but still allow enough space for them to pull out (think how you would parallel park on a regular street)!

-Finally, it seems that people occasionally park on Harrison Street – but THERE ARE NO PARKING SPOTS on Harrison between Hamilton and 27th – this is a lane of traffic, and if you park here you could likely get rear-ended, otherwise hit, or towed by the city.
+Finally, it seems that people occasionally park on Harrison Street – but THERE ARE NO PARKING SPOTS on Harrison between Hamilton and 27th – this is a lane of traffic, and if you park here you could likely get hit or towed by the city.
 Please do not park there for your own safety!